- 1 Pre-Trial Counselling ~ Advice in Havant.

 - Changing/transforming your behaviour, or changing/transforming your relationship with the events that are going to trial.

-Regarding my session notes, I would record an accurate & truthful summary of each of our sessions.
-During our subsequent session I will ask you to confirm that what I have written about the previous session is accurate.
-This is so that you and I are prepared to submit accurate notes should they be requested.
+Regarding your access to my session notes: I would record an accurate & truthful summary of each of our sessions and then during our subsequent session I will ask you to confirm that what I have written.
+This is so that both you and I are prepared to submit accurate notes should they be requested.

 References & Resources.